10 Oldest Universities in the World

 Founded in the year 859 AD

 The age range of students at the University of Karueein is 13 to 30.
 Some are pursuing high school diplomas, while others are pursuing bachelor’s degrees at the university level.
-Notable alums include the Jewish philosopher Maimonides, who rose to prominence in the study of the Torah, the Muslim philosopher Ibn Rushd, and Pope Sylvester II, who is credited with introducing Arabic numbers to Europe during his time at the university in the tenth century.
-Therefore, it has become as one of the oldest universities in the world.

 This not only makes it a city that encourages its students to pursue higher education, but it also draws tens of thousands of tourists each who come to experience the city’s rich cultural offerings, including its cuisine, artwork, museums, and medieval past.
 The university has around 8,120 number of pupils.

-Notable Alums: the philosopher Averroes, the geographer Muhammad al-Idrisi, and the Jewish philosopher Maimonides.
+The philosopher Averroes, the geographer Muhammad al-Idrisi, and the Jewish philosopher Maimonides.

 University of Siena